morph-l2/morph-doc/docs/quick-start/4-bridge.md

 ![image9](../../assets/docs/Quick-Start/bridge/09.png)
 4. You will be taken to a Transaction Details page in the Explorer.
 Verify your transaction status (this transaction is confirmed on **Sepolia**).
 ![image10](../../assets/docs/Quick-Start/bridge/10.png)
-5. Once your transaction status shows *success* on L2, return to the Bridge app to see a transaction hash and funds in your Morphism L2 wallet.
+5. Once your transaction status shows *success* on L2, return to the Bridge app to see a transaction hash and funds in your Morph L2 wallet.
 ![image11](../../assets/docs/Quick-Start/bridge/11.png)
 ![image12](../../assets/docs/Quick-Start/bridge/12.png)

-# Withdraw from Morphism Testnet to Sepolia
+# Withdraw from Morph Testnet to Sepolia

-To withdraw funds from Morphism Testnet, follow these steps:
+To withdraw funds from Morph Testnet, follow these steps:
-1. Initiate the withdrawal on Morphism Testnet.
+1. Initiate the withdrawal on Morph Testnet.
 2. Wait for the withdrawal root to be published on L1 (**Sepolia**).
 This usually takes a few minutes, but it may take longer during outages.
 3. Prove withdrawal.
 4. Wait for the verification challenge period, which lasts seven days from the time the withdrawal is proven on L1 (**Sepolia**).